NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Ghosts in the Storm.md

 Granted by [[Feat_Feature Effects/Stance_ Ghosts in the Storm|Stance: Ghosts in the Storm]]

-The creature gains a +2 status bonus to Reflex saves and Acrobatics checks.
+You gain a +2 status bonus to Reflex saves and Acrobatics checks.

 *Source: Pathfinder Rage of Elements*
 *OGL*